 To create transactionally consistent backups or replicas of VMs that run VSS-aware applications such as Microsoft Active Directory, Microsoft SQL Server, Microsoft SharePoint, Microsoft Exchange or Oracle, you must enable application-aware processing for the job.

-Application-aware processing is supported for Microsoft Windows Server versions supported by corresponding version of Microsoft Hyper-V (https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/mt126277(v%3dws.11)).
+Application-aware processing for Microsoft Windows Server versions is supported by corresponding versions of Microsoft Hyper-V (see Microsoft Docs).
 To use application-aware processing, you must have Hyper-V Integration Services and the latest updates installed on the VM guest OS.

 If a VM runs an application that does not support Microsoft VSS (there is no VSS writer for this particular type of application, for example, MySQL), Veeam Backup & Replication will not be able to utilize Microsoft VSS and application-aware processing for this VM.
 To process such VMs, you can use Microsoft Hyper-V guest quiescence with pre-freeze and post-thaw scripts.
 For more information, see Microsoft Hyper-V Guest Quiescence and Pre-Freeze and Post-Thaw Scripts.